 2.3 The Supplier shall use all reasonable endeavours to complete the services within estimated time frames but time shall not be of the essence in the performance of any services.

-3.1 The price for the supply of goods and services are as set out in the Specification Document.
-The Supplier shall invoice the Customer on Completion of the Works or Supplies within a 14 days period, unless agreed in writing otherwise.
+3.1 The price for the supply of goods and services are set out in the Specification Document.
+The Supplier shall invoice the Customer before the beginning of the Project.
+The Customer shall pay 50% of the full invoice before the Project begins.
+The Customer shall pay the remaining 50% on completion of the Project within a 30 day period, unless agreed in writing otherwise.

-3.2 Invoiced amounts shall be due and payable within 14 days of receipt of invoice.
-The Supplier shall be entitled to charge interest on overdue invoices from the date when payment becomes due from day to day until the date of payment at a rate of 8% per annum above the base rate of the Bank of England.
+3.3 The Supplier shall be entitled to charge Statutory Interest on overdue invoices from the date when payment becomes due until payment is made.
 In the event that the Customer’s procedures require that an invoice be submitted against a purchase order to payment, the Customer shall be responsible for issuing such purchase order before the goods and services are supplied.